The Secrets Hidden Behind The Murphy Door

 Having a secret room with a secret door in the basement can sound a bit creepy.
 Just Basements shows us that a beautiful design can change everything.
 Don’t you just love how this irregularly-shaped door is perfectly concealed into the wall?

 A secret door can be a fun option when you want to conceal a guest bathroom or a powder room.
 Hugh Jefferson Randolph Architects were the ones to design this residence.
 This tiny powder room fits under the staircase.
 And the door is cleverly concealed as a simple wall, with no hardware to give it away.

 When you see a wall that looks like this it’s clear that it has something to hide.
 You just know that something’s going on, especially if you’ve played some video games in your lifetime.
 What you see here is a secret door disguised as a wall.
 It’s something that Mikhail Riches added to a London House while renovating it.

-A secret door disguised as a bookcase is pretty cool and hard to spot even when that’s the only bookcase in the whole house so imagine this design strategy used in a library.
+A secret door disguised as a bookcase is pretty cool.
+And it’s hard to spot even when that’s the only bookcase in the whole house.
+Can you imagine this design strategy used in a library?
 This house, previously a barn, was transformed by Studio Seilern Architects into the amazing and mysterious home you see here.

 What is the purpose of a Murphy door?

 These doors are useful for making your house more fun and for concealing secret or private areas.

 How much is it to install a Murphy door?